Attackers storm Shamshad TV station in Kabul

-Kabul, Afghanistan (CNN)Gunmen stormed a television station in Kabul Tuesday, opening fire on workers and engaging in a firefight with security forces.
+Kabul, Afghanistan (CNN)Gunmen stormed a television station in Kabul on Tuesday, killing a security guard and injuring five others, including four firefighters, according to Najib Danish, spokesman for Afghanistan's interior ministry.

+The siege ended after a three-hour standoff with police which left all the attackers dead, Kabul police said.

-An unknown number of attackers entered the the Shamshad TV station around 10.30 a.m. local time, according to Basir Mojahid, spokesman for the Chief of Kabul Police.
+An unconfirmed number of assailants entered the the Shamshad TV station, a Pashto language station, around 10:30 a.m. local time.

-One gunman had been killed by police, he said, as Afghan forces attempted to re-take the station.
+"I saw three attackers on security cameras entering the TV station building.
+They first shot the guard and then entered the building.
+They started throwing grenades and firing," Shamshad TV reporter Faisal Zaland, who escaped through a back door, told AFP news agency.

 The station confirmed in a tweet there had been several casualties.